septi0/usbackup/README.md

 #### Run a manual backup job

-Backup all sources to `storage1`, using the notification and retention settings defined in the config:
+Backup all sources to `storage1`.
+No retention policy is applied - all versions are kept indefinitely:

 ```
 usbackup run --dest storage1